deadlydog/PathLengthChecker/ReadMe.md

 The `PathLengthChecker.exe` is the command-line alternative to the GUI.
 Simply run it without any parameters to see what parameters you can pass to it.

 `PathLengthCheckerGUI.exe` also supports the same command-line parameter syntax.
-Additionally, specifying the target directory alone to the GUI via command-line is supported and will begin a search using defaults.
+Additionally, specifying the target directory alone as the only argument is supported and will begin a search on the supplied path using defaults.
 This is useful for launching the GUI application from other programs, such as a Windows Explorer context menu action.

 ## Running via PowerShell

-If you are looking or a PowerShell equivalent of this tool, you can use [this PowerShell script](tools/GetPathLengths.ps1) that offers similar functionality.
+If you are looking for a PowerShell equivalent of this tool, you can use [this PowerShell script](tools/GetPathLengths.ps1) that offers similar functionality.

 ## Changelog